 The Mac computer just doesn’t sync everything out.
 The Mac computer hosts the One True Version of your restaurant.
 This way, you don’t have to backup multiple iPads or recreate your floor plan and menus on each iPad.
 You create your restaurant on one iPad, upload it to the Mac, and the Mac syncs it out to all other iPads.
 If you add a new item or change a price, you change it on one iPad, upload the new data to the Mac, and the Mac reflects the new changes across all your iPads.
 You can also quickly back up your restaurant at the end of the night to a thumb drive or the cloud.
 And if disaster strikes (say, theft of your hardware), you have everything on a thumb drive and you can quickly reinstall and get everything up and running.

 Chapter 6.
 What About Data Security?

 TouchBistro’s local Wi-Fi solution ensures speed.
-A cloud solution sacrifices speed for the convenience of allowing a third-party to maintain the integrity of your restaurant’s data.
+A 100% cloud-based POS sacrifices speed for the convenience of allowing a third-party to maintain the integrity of your restaurant’s data.
 Backing up TouchBistro yourself is actually not difficult.
 If you’re a solo user, just plug your iPad into a computer running iTunes and back it up with one click.
 If you’re a Pro user, just drag and drop one file to a thumb drive.